Thursday, November 19, 2009

 As for the seven brilliant things, I found several that caught my eye.
 The idea that technology can put kids in touch with the world, and it can be a wonderful communication device with parents both are huge positive advantages.
 My favorites, however, were using technology as a resource for our classroom.
 It is so convenient to "google" things that we are looking for whether it is activities/games, projects, experiments of even a whole set of lesson plans!
 What a huge resource element right at our finger tips.
 We can also use it for enhancing our own education by participating in professional teachers blogs.
 The other thing I was drawn to the most was that it is able to empower kids with their learning.
 Students can use it to become better debaters, speakers, problem-solvers, and writers.
 Using good assessment strategies to determine the quality of technology will enhance educational projects.
 I agree with him when he states that delighting in the fun of technology makes good teachers better teachers.

-http://is.gd/3WKrk and read about the New Classroom Rules by Education Innovation.
+After viewing the mistakes and brilliant things teacher do with technology, we were to visit http://is.gd/3WKrk and read about the New Classroom Rules by Education Innovation.
 I found these to be very comical.
 I liked the very last rule the best.
 It stated that we are to find what we are learning.
 We are to know what we are learning, why we are learning it, and have ideas for how we will use the new knowledge.
 I liked this one the best, because I feel that we are always to be at our best for our students.
 We expect that from our own children's teachers, so we should strive to be that for the student's we have in our classroom on a daily basis.
 We also expect the best from our students and should therefore model our best for them.
 My second favorite was on being polite and respectful at all times.
 I am a firm believer in giving respect if you want to gain respect.
 I found all of the other rules amusing and did get a laugh at it.
 It is amazing at how far we have come in our society in just a few short years!!
 This is must read for everyone!!

 Professional Blogging